mitsuba-renderer/mitsuba3/docs/src/developer_guide/compiling.rst

 misuka's python interface.

-Ninja needs the MSVC toolchain on ``PATH``, so run the build from a *Developer Command Prompt for VS 2022* or a *Developer PowerShell for VS 2022* rather than a plain shell.
+Ninja needs the MSVC toolchain on ``PATH``, so run the build from a *Developer Command Prompt* or a *Developer PowerShell* for your Visual Studio version rather than a plain shell.
 Both are installed alongside Visual Studio.
 From the root `misuka` directory:

 .. code-block:: bash